yasingole/Dev-Ops-Project/README.md

 }
 ```

-Now to the main stage of our VPC module.
+Now to the main event of our VPC module.
 In order to create our VPC with the goal of deploying an NGINX server we will need the following resources:

 `Main.tf` Resources:
 - VPC
+    - The VPC serves as the isolated network environment where your resources will reside.
+It defines the IP address range (CIDR block) for the network.
 - Internet Gateway
+    - The Internet Gateway enables communication between your VPC and the public internet.
+It's essential for resources in your public subnets to access external services and for users to reach your application.
 - Public Subnet
+    -  Public subnets host resources that need direct internet access, such as load balancers.
+They are associated with the VPC and defined by a specific CIDR block and availability zone.
+In our case the load balancer will be in the public subnet.
 - Private Subnet
+    - Private subnets host resources that should not have direct internet access.
+In our case the webapp will sit here and will connect to the internet through our NAT Gateway.
+Similar to public subnets, they are associated with the VPC, designated by a distinct CIDR block and availability zone.
 - Public Route Table and Route
+    - This route table directs traffic within the VPC.
+In our case, the Public Route sends traffic destined for the internet to the Internet Gateway.
 - Elastic IP (Conditional)
+    - Elastic IPs provide consistent public IP addresses for resources like NAT Gateways, ensuring reliable connectivity with external networks.
     - Here we have a conditional argument with the count.
 The conditional expression ensures that the code will create multiple Elastic IPs (one for each public subnet) if the environment is "Production", and only a single Elastic IP if it's not.
 This helps save costs in the Dev and Staginging environment productions.
 - NAT Gateway
+    - The NAT Gateway allows private instances in the VPC's private subnets to access the internet while remaining secure.
+In our case our webapp will be sitting in the private subnets.
+    - There is another conditional argument with the count.
+When the environment is set to "Production", the count is set to the number of public subnets, resulting in multiple NAT Gateways, each associated with an Elastic IP and a distinct public subnet.
+Conversely, for non-production environments, a single NAT Gateway is created.
+This again to help save costs in the Dev and Staginging environment productions.
 - Private Route Table and Route
+    - This route table is used by private subnets to direct outbound traffic through the NAT Gateway, ensuring secure internet access for our webapp.
-- Public Route Table Association
-- Private Route Table Association
+- Public Route Table Association and Private Route Table Association
+    - These associations link the subnets to their respective route tables, ensuring proper routing of network traffic within the VPC.

 ```
 # VPC Module